North Carolina offers some excellent fishing for both the saltwater and freshwater angler.

 Before we give you the details of North Carolina’s fishing license regime, a quick word on the fishing available in the state.

 North Carolina is well known for its sea fishing with redfish, striped bass and Spanish mackerel among the popular targets.
+See our guide to fishing North Carolina’s famous fishing piers.

 Who Needs a Fishing License In North Carolina?